MassarwaGames/Duel_Game/README.md

   - Player 1 uses `WASD` for movement and `Space` to shoot.
   - Player 2 uses `IJKL` for movement and `Enter` to shoot.
 - **Health system**: Each player’s health is displayed on-screen.
-- **Victory condition**: Game ends when one player's health is depleted, with a stylish win message displayed.
+- **Victory condition**: The game ends when one player's health is depleted, with a stylish win message displayed.
 - **Fancy background**: A visually appealing Wild West-themed arena sets the stage for an epic duel.

 ---